-Actively Managed ETFs vs Mutual Funds
+Actively Managed ETFs vs. Mutual Funds

 Actively Managed ETFs as a product can be considered in-between passively managed ETFs and actively managed mutual funds.
-They provide the flexibility and ease of trade of the former while opening up the possibility of greater than index returns provided by the latter.
+They provide the flexibility and ease of trade of the former while opening up the possibility of greater than index returns offered by the latter.
 To put it plainly, they are a hybrid between the two popular investment vehicles and management styles.

 Advantages of Active ETFs over Mutual Funds

 There are some aspects, though, in which Actively Managed ETFs score over actively managed mutual funds.
 One of them is the cost.
 While Actively Managed ETFs, for the most part, are more expensive than passively managed ETFs due to active management services, they come out to be cheaper than most actively managed mutual funds because of the cost-benefit properties associated with ETFs specifically fund administration-related costs.
 When transacting with a mutual fund issuer, there are commission and record-keeping costs involved; these are absent from ETFs as they trade like any other exchange-listed security.

 Also, Actively Managed ETFs are more transparent than actively managed mutual funds because they need to disclose their holdings on a daily basis, while mutual funds can do so once a quarter.
 Further, Actively Managed ETFs are more dynamic as they are priced throughout the day, while mutual funds are priced once a day.